 2 | Prince Albert National Park

-“Waskesieu's infrastructure is astounding, and continues to expand every year.
-The beach is outfitted with a brand new playground, washroom/changeroom/shower, paved pathways, and a wave break that's not so new.
+“Waskesiu's infrastructure is astounding, and continues to expand every year.
+The beach is outfitted with a brand-new playground, washroom/changeroom/shower, paved pathways, and a wave break that's not so new.
 Mature spruce trees are dominant in the townsite.” – Dean J.